dunejp/navykit/README.md

 ## navy

-A simple, lightweight server routing framework for Ruby.
+Navy is a simple, lightweight server routing framework for Ruby that helps build web servers with ease.
+It provides the core functionalities to route requests and send responses, making it ideal for creating RESTful services or APIs with minimal overhead.

+With support for custom route handling, dynamic parameters, and a fallback for unmatched routes, Navy is designed for developers who need a fast and flexible routing solution.

 ```ruby
 app = Navy.new